Last Modified: December 2, 2013

 Drive level is an important consideration too, as most amplifiers only require 50 to 60 watts for full output, and some as low as 25 watts.
-Overdriving them is a sure fire way to create an excessive level of IMD, and shortened final life.
+Overdriving them is a sure fire way to create excessive levels of IMD, and shortened final life.
 Read that as expensive!

-It should be noted that running high power isn't for the feint-hearted.
-A typical installation, including a second battery, wiring, proper antenna, and a few unforeseen pieces of hardware, can easily run to over $4,000.
+It should be noted that running high power isn't an inexpensive proposition.
+A typical installation, including a second battery, heavy-duty wiring, and a few unforeseen pieces of hardware, can easily run to over $4,000.
 A few even double that!
-This fact adds emphasis to the need for a really good antenna, and its proper mounting!
+Most important is the need for a really excellent, properly mounted, antenna!

 Here's a rule of thumb applicable to any brand HF mobile antenna, no matter what other attribute it may, or may not have.
-If the unmatched input SWR is less than 1.6:1 on any band (with the possible exception for 12 and 10 meters), then upgrade both the antenna and/or the mounting before you even think about an amplifier!
+If the unmatched input SWR is less than 1.6:1 on any band (with the possible exception for 12 and 10 meters), then upgrade both the antenna and/or the mounting scheme before you even think about an amplifier!
 To wit: Trunk lip mounts, license plate mounts, cheap ballmounts, mag mounts (no matter how many magnets they have), are all suspect mounting systems.
-If you use one of these mounts, and it will adequately hold up your antenna at highway speeds (with or without guys), then instead of buying an amplifier to increase your ERP, you should invest in a more efficient antenna, and mounting scheme!
 Remember, it is the metal mass directly under the antenna that counts, not the mass along side.
 This virtually eliminates trailer hitch mounts.

 Remotely tuned antennas, like the Scorpion 680 series (shown right), are very popular.
 A large portion of the users of these antennas, purchase devices to automatically change bands, either by pushing a button or by using the radio's built in controls.
 Some count the turns the adjustment screw makes, and some rely on the SWR in one form or another.
 Both controller types suffer from RFI ingress which is exacerbated by high output power levels (I don't care what their brochures say).

 If your antenna is mounted low (trailer hitch and frame extension mounts are examples), a large portion of the RF current is forced to flow (return to the source) through the surface under the vehicle, rather than through the vehicle's superstructure.
 This fact greatly increases ground losses, and the incidence of common mode current!
-Remembering that ground losses (typically) dominate the efficiency equation, it behooves any mobile operator, especially those contemplating installing an amplifier, to properly install their antennas.
-By proper, I mean permanently attached to the superstructure of the vehicle, and as high as possible, even if that requires drilling holes.
-The reasoning is simply this.
-Typical gains, garnered by high mounting, even if that requires a modest shortening of the antenna's overall length, will result in effective radiated power levels exceeding those garnered by adding an amplifier.
+Remembering that ground losses (typically) dominate the efficiency equation, and minimizing them is well worth the effort.
 It should also be mentioned, that adding an amplifier does nothing for the received signal+noise/noise ratio (SNR), but proper mounting does!
 In other words, if you can't hear them, it doesn't matter if they can hear you!

 Most miniaturized radios are designed to operate on 13.8 VDC.
 When the voltage drops below a certain operational level, nominally 11.6 VDC, they have a tendency to just shut down!
 One way around this is to use a battery booster on the radio.
 There are several designs for them on the net, and at least three commercial units aimed at amateurs.
 There is a review of three brands in the November 2008 issue of QST.
 However, let's don't get into a big hurry!

-Battery boosters have their place, especially in portable and field-day operation, as long as we watch just how far we discharge our power source.
-When used mobile, they are just one more device to fail, as anyone who has ever been visited by Murphy knows very well!
+Battery boosters have their place, especially in portable and field-day operation, as long as we watch just how far we discharge the battery.
+When used mobile, they are just one more device to fail.
 A much better solution is to adequately wire high-power installations, even if that requires a second battery.
-After all, no one ever told you that running an amplifier, even a 500 watt one, was inexpensive!

-There is one very important point which needs to be emphasized, and that's the size of the alternator required to power an amplifier.
-Although I cover this in my Alternator article, it bears repeating (in part) here.
-To wit: Determining if you have enough capacity isn't all that difficult if you use some basic logic.
-If your car has a rear window defroster, you have about a 30 amp reserve when it is not in use.
-This is enough for any of the late model 100 watt transceivers like the FT100, FT857, IC706, and even the 200 watt TS480.
-If you use an amplifier, you'll need even more reserve.
-At 500 PEP watts out (1,000 watts input), the peak amperage draw is about 100 and the average around 40 to 60 amps including the transceiver.
-This requires a reserve of at least 70 amps.
+Add an amplifier, and the peak amperage is about 90 amps as noted above.
+Average draw will hover around 60 amps.
+This requires a reserve of at least 70 amps to error on the safe side.
 If your car has heated seats and mirrors in addition to the rear window defroster, you might have enough.
 Consider too, if you use any form of speech compression, the requisite average power increases, which further taxes the electrical system.
-If there is a rule of thumb, it is this.
-Don't attempt to add an amplifier if the vehicle in question, has an alternator with a rating of less than 90 amps, especially if you live in the snow belt.
-Remember too, the current draw of mobile amplifiers average around 40 to 60 amps, including the requisite draw for the transceiver driving the amplifier.
-This fact all but negates portable (engine off) operation, even if a second battery in employed.
+If there is a rule of thumb, it is this: Don't attempt to add an amplifier if the vehicle in question, has an alternator with a rating of less than 90 amps, especially if you live in the snow belt.

 Most of the first generation amplifiers designed for SSB required much less than 100 watts for full output.
 Running without the ALC connected was a prescription for amplifier melt-down.
 As better tubes and GG designs became available, drive power requirements increased to around 65 to 90 watts.
 Most amateurs erroneously believed (then and now) that all amplifiers require 100 watts of drive.
 Since this is all their transceivers delivered, many didn't bother with the ALC line.
 Unfortunately, manufacturers haven't helped any as most advertisements still specify drive power at 100 watts regardless of the final type, solid state or tube.